Noovolari/leapp/README.md

 Connect with federated single sign-on, roles or static credentials.
 Check [here](#supported-providers) what's currently supported.
 ### No static credentials
 Generate and inject only temporary credentials to comply with security best-practices.
+### Generate and use sessions directly from your AWS Organizations
+Centrally manage access to multiple AWS accounts with single sign-on access from one place
 ### Direct infrastructure connection
 Connect to your virtual machines with AWS System Manager.